geoiat/2f-syn-con/README.md

 $ python3 SYN_noise.py
 ```
 The results are saved as a dictionary in the file `syn_noise.npy`.
-This is used in notebook `figure_5-6.ipynb` to reproduce figure panels.
+This is used in notebook `figure_5-6.ipynb` to reproduce the figure panels.